qrichert/deezconfigs/README.md

   interpretable by `sh` directly (e.g., `python` scripts).
 - This script will be run through `sh`: `sh -c <root>/<thescript>` inside the config root directory.
+- Hooks are executed in lexicographic order based on their file name (i.e., `post-sync.001.sh` will be run before `post-sync.002.sh`).

 _deezconfigs_ provides some basic information to hooks through environment variables: